 Bonds – TLT

-TLT has formed a bullish ascending triangle and is trying to break above $170.
-As long as price holds $166 the set up remains bullish.
+TLT has a $2 wide consolidation.
+A break above or below target a $2 move at a minimum.
 See the chart annotations for a detailed explanation of the potentials trades on TLT.

 $SPX Broadening Top

 Price did not like the 200ema and 50% fib confluence.
 That will be a tough level to pop but if it does the rally rolls on.
 If it doesn’t price is coming back down.

 Follow the chart annotations for specific levels and commentary.

 Price at a crossroads level.
 It either pops resistance to move higher or it comes down.
 Key levels are shown on the chart.
 Follow the annotations for specific trade locations.

 Massive week for small caps as they made a historic run adding 18% and running to the Dec 2018 low of 125.
 I think the dream dies here but if it doesn’t and price pops 125 we could see the rally extend.

 I am positioned bearishly with small put positions in QQQ and IWM so when I say I think we pull back, I am talking my book.
 If price pops resistance, the rally rolls on and I will cover those shorts.

 NYMO / NAMO are extended to their extremes but are not in and of themselves sell signals but do indicate a further advance of any magnitude are almost impossible until those oscillators burn off the extremes.